 2 Heat butter in heavy saucepan and sauté shallots with garlic until well coated and slightly transparent (about 3 min.).
 Add fresh mushrooms and cook a few minutes more.
 Add dried mushrooms, place a round of buttered parchment paper over pan, cover and sweat over low heat for 10 min.

 3 Uncover.
 Add flour to mushrooms, blending well.
+Cook for a couple of minutes.
 If mushrooms seem too dry after a minute or so, add a small mount of butter.
 Add stock and reserved cup of porcini liquid.
 Bring to a boil, lower heat, cover and simmer for 20 min.
 Season with salt and pepper.

 4 Add cream to taste, Madeira, chopped parsley and chives just before serving.